History of Sandy Creek Nature Center

 1900s: There were several significant changes in the natural landscape in the early 1900’s.
 The land was home to a brick factory until the early 1920’s.
 In 1940, a new road left a vulnerable dead end in the property that became the site of extensive trash dumping.
 The land was logged and farmed through the mid-1970’s.

 1972: A group of motivated Athens-area citizens enlisted the help of environmental philanthropist John Ripley Forbes to create a Nature Center in Athens.

 1973: The group set the plan in motion to make Sandy Creek Nature Center a reality.
 The land was selected and secured later that year.
-Sandy Creek Nature Center opened to the public.
+What was then known as the Northeast Georgia Nature Center opened.

 1977: The first building now known as the Fireside Classroom was completed.

 1980: SCNC grew to 20,000 program participants.

 1981: The board deeded the Nature Center to Clarke County, which assumed responsibility for its day-to-day operations and funding.